dev-gst/repository-automation-scripts/README.md

-# Branch Management Scripts
+# Branch Management and Automation Scripts

-This project provides a set of scripts to manage Git branches and repositories, including creating new project directories, initializing Git repositories, and setting up aliases for easy execution.
+This project provides a set of scripts to manage Git branches, automate Gradle tests, and set up project environments.
+The scripts include creating new project directories, initializing Git repositories, setting up aliases, and scheduling Gradle tests.

 ## Files